simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 HLEDGERFIELDNAME FIELDVALUE
 ```

-Instead of or in addition to a [fields list](#fields), you can use
+Instead of or in addition to a [fields list](#fields), you can use a
-a "field assignment" rule to set the value of a single hledger field,
+"field assignment" rule to set the value of a single hledger field, by
-by writing its name (any of the standard names above) followed by a text value.
+writing its name (any of the standard hledger field names above)
+followed by a text value.
 The value may contain interpolated CSV fields,
 referenced by their 1-based position in the CSV record (`%N`),
 or by the name they were given in the fields list (`%CSVFIELDNAME`).